Friedrich (novel): Herr Schneider (1933)

 The narrator and Friedrich sat at the curb outside their house.
 Friedrich explains some math problems.
 The street was empty.
 Far off, a man was walking.
 He slowly became closer.
 The approaching man was a drunk Herr Schneider.
 Friedrich pulls him across the sidewalk.
 Herr Schneider doesn't say hello back to him.
 He kept his eyes lowered and tears were running down his face.
 Herr Schneider and Friedrich disappeared inside the house while the narrator stood outside.
 The narrator's mother asks Frau Schneider about what happens to Herr Schneider.
 Frau Schneider drops down and cries loudly and violently.
 It takes a while for Frau Schneider to calm down.
 Frau Schneider then proceeds to say that Herr Schneider loses his job because of his religion.
 Herr Schneider was forced out of his job at the age of 32.

 The Hearing (1933)

-Herr Resch sues Herr Schneider and tries to make him to move out of the apartment.
+Herr Resch sues Herr Schneider and tries to kick him out of the apartment/evict him just because he is causing a "disturbance".
 In the court, the attorney of Herr Resch reveals that Herr Schneider is a Jew.
 However, Herr Schneider also reveals that he lived in Herr Resch's house for ten years and Herr Resch did not find anything wrong with that until a short time ago.
 In the end, Herr Schneider is allowed to continue staying in the house.
 At this point, Friedrich suddenly cries out.
 The judge calls Friedrich up and assured him that he will see that justice is done.